Friday, July 28, 2017

 Image credits:

-Panel 3B, one of two West Wall Panels completed by Maxfield Parrish in 1916, also was taken during the July 27 to 28, 2002, art heist: Federal Bureau of Investigation Art Crime Team, Public Domain, via Federal Bureau of Investigation (FBI) @ https://www.fbi.gov/investigate/violent-crime/art-theft/fbi-top-ten-art-crimes/theft-of-gertrude-vanderbilt-whitney-murals
+Panel 3B, one of two West Wall Panels completed by Maxfield Parrish in 1916, also was taken during the Saturday, July 27, to Sunday, July 28, 2002, art heist: Federal Bureau of Investigation Art Crime Team, Public Domain, via Federal Bureau of Investigation (FBI) @ https://www.fbi.gov/investigate/violent-crime/art-theft/fbi-top-ten-art-crimes/theft-of-gertrude-vanderbilt-whitney-murals

-In 1912 Gertrude Vanderbilt Whitney commissioned seven wall panels for her Long Island studio from American illustrator and painter Maxfield Parrish; north-looking view from Gertrude Vanderbilt Whitney's studio window, Roslyn, Long Island: Year Book of the Architectural League of New York (1915), Public Domain, via HathiTrust @ https://babel.hathitrust.org/cgi/pt?id=mdp.39015086699413;view=1up;seq=160
+In 1912 Gertrude Vanderbilt Whitney commissioned seven wall panels for her Long Island studio from American illustrator and painter Maxfield Parrish; north-looking view from Gertrude Vanderbilt Whitney's studio window, Roslyn, Long Island: Year Book of the Architectural League of New York (1915), Public Domain, Google-digitized, via HathiTrust @ https://babel.hathitrust.org/cgi/pt?id=mdp.39015086699413;view=1up;seq=160

-Florentine influences on Maxfield Parrish's two West Wall Panels, completed in 1916, also appear in "A Florentine Fete," painted between 1910 and 1916 by Maxfield Parrish: Public Domain, via Wikioo The Encyclopedia of Fine Arts @ http://wikioo.org/paintings.php?refarticle=9GG64M&titlepainting=florentine%20fete&artistname=Maxfield%20Parrish
+Florentine influences on Maxfield Parrish's two West Wall Panels, completed in 1916, also appear in "A Florentine Fete," painted between 1910 and 1916 by Maxfield Parrish: Public Domain, via Wikioo The Encyclopedia of Fine Arts @ https://wikioo.org/paintings.php?refarticle=8BWUTC&titlepainting=Florentine%20Fete&artistname=Maxfield%20Parrish

 For further information: